 - 1. There is need to train and support our new teachers on the PBL model as well as expand our PLTW student offerings or options - 2.
-There is a need to identify resources that need to be required for each grade level/subject as opposed to suggested in the past. - 3.
-There is a need to create more consistency in the rigor cross-content from campus to campus and classroom to classroom. - 4.
+There is a need to create more consistency in the rigor cross-content from campus to campus and classroom to classroom. - 3.
 There is a need to streamline resources for teachers and simplify the curriculum documents for teacher use and implementation.